-During my research about Tokyo, I was surprised to learn that the small city boasted the largest number of Michelin star restaurants.
-Once I discovered this, I knew that I would make my first Michelin star dining experience in Tokyo.
-More research was conducted, many calls were made and finally, I was able to make reservations at the 2 star Kikunoi in Akasaka.
+Japan has the reputation of having one of the most impressive cuisines.
+Thus, it is not surprising that the small city has the largest number of Michelin star restaurants.
+After much research, I was lucky enough to make reservations at the 2 Michelin star restaurant, Kikunoi in Akasaka.
 The restaurant bases its menu on the theme of chrysanthemum, incorporating the ingredient into every course.
-Three different meals are offered at 15000, 18000 and 21000 yen but the menus are not revealed until your visit.
-As I know it, the lowest priced menu is vegetarian, the next has seafood and the most expensive has meat.
+There are 3 different menus set at three price levels: 15000, 18000 and 21000 yen.
+As I know it, the lowest-priced menu is vegetarian, the next has seafood and the most expensive has meat.
 Having opted for the 18000, here is my dining experience.

-Assortment of appetizers: yuzu sansho cup, autumn leaves squid, cured mullet roe, kombu basket, duck liver terrine, water chestnut crackers, chestnut crackers, salted gingko nuts and green tea noodle fans.
+An assortment of appetizers: yuzu sansho cup, autumn leaves squid, cured mullet roe, kombu basket, duck liver terrine, water chestnut crackers, chestnut crackers, salted gingko nuts, and green tea noodle fans.
 The most impressive element?
 The kombu basket.
 The basket was so exceptionally prepared that it felt and appeared just like a basket, so much so that my companions and I made the mistake of not consuming it.
 It was, to say the least, one terrible mistake.

 Yuzu tofu with miso sauce

 Sashimi of butterfish and tai (red sea bream), wasabi, chrysanthemum petals, curled udo and carrot.
 I still cannot tell you what the jelly texture on the butterfish was but it was tart, soft and delightfully delicious.